The Right Diet for Your Teeth – Part I

 - Bottled pasta sauce can contain as much as 12 grams of sugar.

 - Be mindful of the amount of sugar present in breakfast cereals and cereal bars.
-Even those healthy-sounding cereals – the ones that boast about the content of wheat, oats or fiber – can be full of sugar.
+Even those healthy-sounding cereals – the ones that boast about the content of wheat, oats or fibre – can be full of sugar.

 What about the treats we love?
 Biscuits, cakes, mithai, ice cream – we know they are full of sugar.
 Fortunately, the occasional treat won’t do much harm to our teeth, as long as we follow it with a thorough brushing to remove that lingering sugar.

 The presence of sugar in your mouth causes acid to attack the teeth for up to an hour after the consumption of a sugary item.
-This leads to decay, and tooth decay results in the need for fillings, root canal treatments, and if the decay has progressed too far, extractions.
+This leads to decay, and tooth decay results in the need for teeth fillings, root canal treatments, and if the decay has progressed too far extractions.

 So watch the sugar content in the foods you eat.
 And when you do indulge, be sure to brush right away to protect your teeth from decay.

-Dr. Ritika Singh
+Dr Ritika Singh

 Consultant, Clove Dental